suphamster/lada/README.md

 <img src="assets/screenshot_gui_1.png" alt="screenshot showing video preview" width="300">
 <img src="assets/screenshot_gui_2.png" alt="screenshot showing video export" width="300">

+> If you've installed the flatpak then it should be available in your regular application launcher.
+You can also run it via `flatpak run io.github.ladaapp.lada`
+>
+> Otherwise, if you've followed the Developer Installation section run the command `lada` to open the app (Make sure you are in the root directory of this proejct)

 You can also use the CLI to convert the video
 ```shell
 lada-cli --input <input video path> --output <output video path>